astramieri/azure-data-fundamentals/docs/module_5/azure_blob_storage.md

 A lifecycle management policy can automatically move a blob from Hot to Cool, and then to the Archive tier, as it ages and is used less frequently (policy is based on the number of days since modification).

 A lifecycle management policy can also arrange to delete outdated blobs.

+## Data Redundancy

+For applications requiring high durability, you can choose to additionally copy the data in your storage account to a secondary region that is hundreds of miles away from the primary region.

+When you create a storage account, you select the primary region for the account.
+The paired secondary region is determined based on the primary region, and can't be changed.

+Azure Storage offers two options for copying your data to a secondary region:
+- **Geo-redundant storage (GRS)** copies your data synchronously three times within a single physical location in the primary region using **LRS**.
+It then copies your data asynchronously to a single physical location in the secondary region.
+Within the secondary region, your data is copied synchronously three times using LRS.
+- **Geo-zone-redundant storage (GZRS)** copies your data synchronously across three Azure availability zones in the primary region using **ZRS**.
+It then copies your data asynchronously to a single physical location in the secondary region.
+Within the secondary region, your data is copied synchronously three times using LRS.

+The primary difference between GRS and GZRS is how data is replicated in the primary region.
+Within the secondary region, data is always replicated synchronously three times using LRS.
+LRS in the secondary region protects your data against hardware failures.

+**With GRS or GZRS, the data in the secondary region isn't available for read or write access unless there's a failover to the primary region.** For read access to the secondary region, configure your storage account to use read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).